qgis/QGIS-Documentation/source/plugins/plugins_georeferencer.rst

 (mmmm.mm) which correspond with the selected point on the image, two alternative procedures can be used:

-* The raster itself sometimes provides crosses with coordinates `written' on the image.
+* The raster itself sometimes provides crosses with coordinates "written" on the image.
 In this case you can enter the coordinates manually.
 * Using already georeferenced layers, this can be either vector or raster data that contain the same objects/features that you have on the image